MDecker-MobileComputing/KahootResult2Word/README.md

  -o,--outfolder <folder>   Folder into which output files (docx) are to be written

+ -p,--percentage           Include percentage of players which gave the right answer for each question

  -t,--topline <text>       Set text for topline (header) on each page of the generated docx file.
 ````